Mortgage Broker Bond

 In order for a broker to obtain a broker bond, an indemnity agreement must be signed which commits you to paying up to the full amount of the

 bond itself if any claims are levied against you.
 Since this is a legal and binding contract, the state in which the bond is issued would find you liable for any part of, or the entire amount, of that bond.
-If you intend to do business as a mortgage broker in multiple states, you would need to secure a bond in each of the states you intend to do business in, since laws vary across state borders.
+If you intend to do business as a mortgage agent in multiple states, you would need to secure a bond in each of the states you intend to do business in, since laws vary across state borders.
 As long as you, the broker, do not cause the conditions which have prompted an investor to make a claim against your mortgage bond, you should be relatively safe from being found liable.
 However, if you knowingly create a situation which leads someone to make a claim against the mortgage surety bond, that is more likely to fall into your lap, and cost you a significant amount of money.
-Another great resource is NMLS resource center.
 We only work with top bonding companies such as Hudson surety, and HCC surety.
 We have to many bonding companies to list, but we have a market for your business type.

 How to Get a Mortgage Broker Bond

 There are a lot of great resources to learn how much mortgage broker surety bonds cost.
 At the end of the day, its easier to call us to learn about bonding requirements and your options.
 We are licensed to write mortgage bonds nationwide.
 Let us help your business get properly bonded.